Introducing ContextClue Graph Builder — an open-source toolkit that extracts knowledge graphs from PDFs, reports, and tabular data!

 Big data refers to the massive amounts of information generated every second from a variety of sources, like social media platforms, online transactions, IoT devices, and more.
 But it’s not just the sheer volume that makes big data important.
 It’s how you can analyze and use it to uncover patterns, trends, and insights.

-Understanding the Vs of big data
+Understanding the V’s of Big Data

-What are the different big data types?
+What are the different Big Data types?

 When it comes to big data, it’s not just about the size.
 It’s also about the different types of data you’re working with.
-Here’s a breakdown of the main types of big data:

 Structured data